 The health care delivery system in New York is also undergoing continued rapid transformation, driven in part by the state’s Medicaid Redesign Plan and by the implementation of health care reform initiatives such as Delivery System Reform Incentive Payment (DSRIP) program.

-Shelley Ketchum, Chair of the Family Health Network Board of Directors, is aware of these challenges and shares the organization’s ongoing mission statement: Family Health Network promotes and improves the wellness of the Central New York community through quality, affordable health care at multiple convenient, state-of-the art facilities, while supporting employees and maintaining long-term viability.
-She adds that, 45 years, while significant, is only a starting point.
+Lisa Perfetti, Chair of the Family Health Network Board of Directors, is aware of these challenges and shares the organization’s ongoing mission statement: Family Health Network's mission is to provide accessible, patient-centered, sensitive, high quality healthcare, while pursuing health equity for all.
+She adds that, 50 years, while significant, is only a starting point.
 We are here to help the community, are privileged to do so, and want to be around for a long, long time.